 Anterior Cruciate Ligament (ACL) Reconstruction in Kirkland, WA

 As a former athlete herself, Dr. Clinton understands the desire to return to the sports and activities you love and utilizes an individualized approach to ensure optimal care and results.
-Call (425) 899-4810 to schedule an appointment at our orthopedic surgery office in Kirkland, WA today!
+Call (425) 899-4810 to schedule an appointment at our orthopedic surgery clinic in Kirkland, WA today!

 ACL Injuries and Treatment

 What is the ACL?

 The anterior cruciate ligament (ACL) is one of the four major ligaments of the knee.
 Ligaments are strong, dense structures made of connective tissues that help stabilize a joint.
 The ACL is in the middle of the knee and is especially important for preventing the tibia (or leg bone) from moving forward too far and for stabilizing the knee during rotational movements.

 What are the causes and symptoms of ACL tears?